Kuba-Nowoszynski/q8-shop/README.md

 # E-commerce Shop

-Welcome to our E-commerce Shop, where shopping becomes a delightful experience.
-Our shop comes equipped with seamless login authentication powered by Firebase and secure payment management through Stripe.
+Welcome to Q8 Shop, where shopping becomes a delightful experience.
+This shop comes equipped with seamless login authentication powered by Firebase and secure payment management through Stripe.
 Built with the latest technologies, including React-DOM, Firebase, Stripe, Sass, Styled Components, and serverless functions, this shop offers a modern and user-friendly shopping environment.

 ## Overview
 ![image](https://github.com/Kuba-Nowoszynski/q8-shop/assets/117540841/9deeb404-7762-4ad5-bcf1-f3a584c99262)